areynold/accessibility-for-project-managers/PITCHME.md

 ### Regulatory Requirements

-All electronic products produced or procured for the U of I must meet WCAG 2.0 AA
+All electronic products produced or procured for the U of I subject to section 508

 * Must be accessible to persons with disabilities
 * Alternate arrangements must be made when content cannot be made accessible

 ---

-### Campus Legal (contd)
+### Implementation of Regulatory Requirements

 * Section 508 will mandate WCAG 2.0 Level AA as of January, 2018
 * IT Accessibility policy will require WCAG 2.0 Level AA for web technologies as of Fall 2017